Musique

 album full of warm, romantic and classical electronic music.
 Like

-on “Virtualis” you find different atmospheres and
+on “Virtualis” you find different atmospheres and electronic

-music I can recommend this album to you.
+can recommend this album to you.
 And the electronic orchestrations

 of this unique composer are amazing”.